 Avenova is a daily topical lid solution prescribed to treat mild to moderate eyelid inflammation.
 Cliradex is a daily lid-scrub wipe containing Teatree Oil, a substance that is very effective in the treatment of eyelid inflammation, especially when the cause is known to be due to the presence of the mite, Demodex, a common eyelid margin parasite.

 Punctal plugs help to retain the naturally produced tears of the eye in the hopes of reducing or eliminating dependency on artificial tear drops.
 A small item is placed in the office into the small tear drain opening at the inner corner of the lid, thus blocking some of the outflow of tears and retaining them on the surface of the eye, reducing dryness.
 This is a simple office procedure that takes just a few minutes.

 PRESCRIPTION EYE DROPS

-This class of treatments includes antibiotics, which are prescribed to treat bacterial infections of the ocular surface and lid margin. as well, anti-allergy drops such as Zaditor, Restasis and Xiidra are prescribed to treat symptoms of ocular irritation due to allergy.
-Topical steroids and the well-known product, Restasis, are occasionally prescribed to reduce chronic inflammation, thereby restoring the eye’s natural ability to produce tears.
+This class of treatments includes antibiotics, which are prescribed to treat bacterial infections of the ocular surface and lid margin.
+As well, anti-allergy drops such as Zaditor, Pataday and Alaway are prescribed to treat symptoms of ocular irritation due to allergy.
+Topical steroids and other anti-inflammatory drops such as Restasis, Xiidra, and Cequa are occasionally prescribed to reduce chronic inflammation, thereby restoring the eye’s natural ability to produce tears.

 Lipiflow from Johnson and Johnson is a treatment that purges and renovates the eyelid margin glands.
 Several warming and massage cycles gently remove blockages from the eyelid margin glands.
-As gland function improves, the eyes are left more comfortable and vision can become less variable.
+As gland function improves, the eyes are left more comfortable and vision can become more stable.
 This comfortable treatment takes about 15 minutes to perform in the office and can last up to two years or longer.